SECPS/TraVarT/README.md

 mvn clean package -P uvl
 ``

+If you don't specify which version you want to build, maven will default to the UVL version.

 If the installation process fails due to failing tests, and you don't care, add the `-DskipTests` flag.

 Mind though, that since we have not implemented a GUI yet, you will not receive a simple runnable from the build, but you will only find the binary as JAR files in the corresponding target folders of each project.
 Once we implement a GUI we are also planning to provide TraVarT as an executable.